By: Klinsa Kurien, Bureau Chief-ICN Kerala

 The bar was raised with an intention to work even harder though the external marks were a mere cakewalk.
 This special concern our teachers had for us was marvelous, learning to handle situations in the best way possible.
 They made the internal exam to be purposely tough so that we could meet this challenge and come out in flying colours.
 But the students of today take it as a matter of personal vengeance when the internal exams are evaluated strictly.

-A recent incident of the Principal of a college in Kerala Mrs Lakshmi Nair had to resign following complaints by students scoring less marks.
+A past incident of the Principal of a college in Kerala Mrs Lakshmi Nair had to resign following complaints by students scoring less marks.
 When teachers think of enhancing their wards’ life and survival skills why do students only improve their marks without imbibing the necessary skills?

 The Guru-Shishya relationship should be taken in a serious vein as the honour for one another is directly linked to the well-being of the latter in the institution called ‘life’.